Warwick-Allen/essays/Theological Profile/warwick_allen_theological_profile.md

 #### The Five Articles of Remonstrance (Arminian Distinctive)

+1.  ##### Conditional Election

+    God elected a people (Israel, then the Church by adoption);
+    individuals become elect when they trust in Christ.

+2.  ##### Universal Atonement

-1. **Conditional Election**: God elected a people (Israel, then the Church by adoption); individuals become elect when they trust in Christ 2. **Universal Atonement**: Christ's atoning work was on behalf of and sufficient for all people 3. **Total Depravity with Prevenient Grace**: No one can come to God unless God first calls and enables them; all receive prevenient grace 4.
+    Christ's atoning work was on behalf of and sufficient for all people.

+3.  ##### Total Depravity with Prevenient Grace

+    No one can come to God unless God first calls and enables them;
+    all receive prevenient grace.

+4.  ##### Resistible Grace

-**Resistible Grace**: God grants people ability to reject His call to salvation
+    God grants people ability to reject His call to salvation.

+5.  ##### Perseverance

+    *Uncertain*&mdash;
-5. **Perseverance**: *Uncertain* - leans toward belief that regenerate believers may fall away, but holds with very low confidence (ongoing study)
+    leans toward belief that regenerate believers may fall away, but holds with very low confidence
+    (this is a subject of ongoing study).

 ### Prevenient Grace